What is healthy food for kids?

 Healthy drinks: water

-Water is the healthiest drink for children over 12 months.
+Water is the healthiest drink for children.
 It’s also the cheapest.
 Most tap water is fortified with fluoride for strong teeth too.

-Your child should avoid ‘sometimes’ foods.
-These foods include fast food and junk food like hot chips, potato chips, dim sims, pies, burgers and takeaway pizza.
+‘Sometimes’ foods include fast food, takeaway and junk food like hot chips, potato chips, dim sims, pies, burgers and takeaway pizza.
 They also include cakes, chocolate, lollies, biscuits, doughnuts and pastries.

-Your child should also avoid sweet drinks like fruit juice, cordials, sports drinks, flavoured waters, soft drinks and flavoured milks.
-Sweet drinks are high in sugar and low in nutrients.
-They can cause weight gain, obesity and tooth decay.
-These drinks fill your child up and can make her less hungry for healthy meals.
-And if children start on these drinks when they’re young, it can kick off an unhealthy lifelong habit.
+Too many sweet drinks can lead to unhealthy weight gain, obesity and tooth decay.
+These drinks fill your child up and can make them less hungry for healthy meals.
+If children regularly have sweet drinks when they’re young, it can kick off an unhealthy lifelong habit.

 Foods and drinks with caffeine aren’t recommended for children, because caffeine stops the body from absorbing calcium well.
 Caffeine is also a stimulant, which means it gives children artificial energy.
 These foods and drinks include coffee, tea, energy drinks and chocolate.